 WiFi-compatible imps do not support networks which present an HTML form in which the user enters login details before network access is granted.
 Some consumer routers use this approach, but it is most commonly encountered with public hotspots and some guest networks in corporate environments.

 Only the imp005 is capable of connecting via a wired Ethernet network.
 It supports 10Mbps and 100Mbps operation.

-Only the impC001 is cabale of connecting via a cellular network.
-Preliminary impC001 samples are available in three versions:
+Only the impC001 and imp006 are capable of connecting via a cellular network.

 |Variant||LTE||3G Fallback||2G Fallback|

 |impC001-eur||Bands 1, 3, 8, 20, 28||UMTS bands 1, 8||900 and 1800MHz|